backend-development/backend-development-textbook/source/authentication_from_scratch.md

 After reading this guide you will

+* know several ways of reusing code in rails: layouts, partials, helpers, filters
 * understand how cookies, sessions, logins are connected
+* be able to write a model is more than just the mapping of a database table
 * be able to build simple authentication into your rails app

 ------------------------------------------------------------